Pistachio Crusted Fish

 - Lemons - 1/2

-- Garlic (for soup and fish) / Leeks / Parsley - Prep as directed.
+- Garlic (for soup and fish) / Onions / Leeks / Parsley - Prep as directed.
 (Can be done up to 4 days ahead)

-- Make panko crust for fish - Place garlic (just the portion for the fish) and butter into a microwave-safe bowl.
+- Make pistachio crust for fish - Chop or crush pistachios (you can place them in a Ziploc bag and crush with a meat tenderizer or rolling pin) or pulse in a food processor.
+Place garlic (just the portion for the fish) and butter into a microwave-safe bowl.
 Microwave for ~30 seconds, until butter is melted.
 If you don’t have a microwave, just melt butter with garlic in a small saucepan.
-Add panko, parsley, salt, and pepper and mix through.
+Add pistachios, parsley, salt, and pepper to melted butter and mix through.
 (Can be done up to 3 days ahead)

 - Fish - Line a sheet pan with some foil.
 Rinse fish and pat dry.
 Brush foil and fish with some olive oil.
-Lightly salt and pepper fish and pat on panko crust.
+Lightly salt and pepper fish and pat on pistachio crust.